gizembrasser/data-sprint/README.md

 ### Commands
 1. **Scrape metadata from the source website** $ python main.py scrape_tags
-> _Returns the Verification IDs from the source website if available._
+> _Program will ask for a source url and User-Agent as input.
+Returns the Verification IDs from the source website if available._

 2. **Compare metadata from the source to other sites**: $ python main.py compare_tags
-> _Returns a list of mirror websites, if Verification IDs from the source are available._
+> _Program will ask for a dataset and column containing URLs as input.
+Returns a list of mirror websites, if Verification IDs from the source are available._

 3. **Scrape CSS classes from the source website**: $ python main.py scrape_css
-> _Returns the unique CSS classes from the source website._
+> _Program will ask for a source url and User-Agent as input.
+Returns the unique CSS classes from the source website._

 4. **Compare CSS classes from the source to other sites:** $ python main.py compare_css
-> _Returns a list of mirror websites based on similar CSS classes._
+> _Program will ask for a dataset and column containing URLs as input.
+Returns a list of mirror websites based on similar CSS classes._